 Google provides search results based on algorithms; we take this to mean that the process is entirely automated and therefore free of bias – but this is only half the answer.
 These algorithms are created, and they are created by people who work for Google, and they have bias of their own.

 If it seems that when you type a political search string into the browser you invariably receive left-leaning content in response, it’s because those that programmed the system provide greater weight to sites they personally consider higher quality.

 PJ Media carried out tests based on news search strings for Donald Trump and found that 96% of the returned results (first 10 pages) were generally negative and from left-leaning news sources.

 Let’s not forget that the online video giant YouTube is also owned by Google.
 How many conservative feeds have been shut down, demonetized, depromoted, and hidden from subscribers compared with left-leaning content producers?
 This is bias.

 And, of course, when a user searches for videos through Google, YouTube is the main platform for hosting these, therefore the video content you will see is filtered – despite what the company claims.

 On this auspicious celebration of Google’s 20th birthday, it is time for the customer to realize that they themselves are the product.
 The user is being sold, weighed, and measured in so many ways.
 And what is worse, the user is being swayed, controlled, and ultimately led blindly to an information set that is biased and often politically correct nonsense.

-Yet this is a young company – like a boy on the verge of manhood – imagine what it will be in just a few short years.We value your comments!
-Please weigh in on our comment section below.
+Yet this is a young company – like a boy on the verge of manhood – imagine what it will be in just a few short years.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com